-3) Integrate peace building within other sectors.
+- 2) Integrate peace and security.
+As stated above, peace is often considered the domain of local communities, and security the domain of the State.
+This is in part due to the divisions in the mandates of the national and local governments, but also the understanding of what constitutes security, which in most cases is 'reactionary measures when conflicts erupt'.
+In reality, security is an inherent part of maintaining peace, and as such peace and security efforts need to be integrated.
+Integration requires agreements by County Governors and Commissioners on the mandate of both within the devolved structure, and the strengthening of mechanisms through which communities can play a role, such as through community policing initiatives.
+Judicial systems also need to be established that citizens have confidence in, without ignoring traditional values of problem solving and relationship building.
+Counties and national government need to ensure resources are provided to improve collaboration and intelligence amongst the judiciary, the police and communities. - 3) Integrate peace building within other sectors.
 It is particularly important, given the extensive investment plans being rolled out across the ASALs, that peace building is integrated within development and governance.
 There can be no security in the face of rampant corruption as it enables the flow of arms, criminality, inequality and resource capture.
-Political leaders, such as, Members of County Assemblies (MCAs) MPs and Senators, must be encouraged to adopt collaborative leadership approaches that unite their constituents and promote fairness and equality in the access and allocation of resources; rather than those which fuel conflicts and divisions.
+Political leaders, such as MPs and Senators, must be encouraged to adopt collaborative leadership approaches that unite their constituents and promote fairness and equality in the access and allocation of resources; rather than those which fuel conflicts and divisions.
 Without fairness, security and justice becomes a personal responsibility enabled by the availability of small arms.
-Mechanisms for fairness should permeate all areas and development efforts such as county integrated development planning, land use planning, and investment decision making; as well as governance processes that ensure the adoption of inclusive participation and transparency principles in all decision making with the effect of, enhancing meaningful engagement of citizens.
+Mechanisms for fairness include development efforts such as county integrated development, land use plans, and investment decision making; as well as governance processes that ensure the adoption of inclusive participation and transparency principles in all decision making, enhancing meaningfully engagement of citizens.

 All these issues require an integrated, coordinated, long-term approach to peace building across the ASALs of Kenya, and the country as a whole.
 Previous peace building and conflict management efforts have been small in scale and duration, emerging as a result of a specific event and then discontinued.
 Work on peace building must be integrated within the focus on resilience, and must align with frameworks and strategies developed for this.
 Focus must also be given to the role of all actors: communities, CSOs, the State, political leaders, as well as neighbouring countries in the region through the IGAD mechanisms provided.
 The architecture laid out in the National Policy on Peace Building and Conflict Management provides the mechanism for this coordination with the guidance of the National Peace Council, as does the call for the development of a national campaign within the EDE Common Programme Framework.
-This campaign would be a key entry point for civil society, and ensures that all actors seeking to build peace are working within the same framework of action.
+This campaign would be a key entry point for civil society, and ensure that all actors seeking to build peace are working within the same framework of action.